Ludmila398/php-project-page-analyzer/README.md

 ## Installation

-Clone the repo and enter the project folder
+Clone the repo and enter the project folder:
 ```
-git clone git@github.com:Ludmila398/php-project-9.git
+git clone git@github.com:Ludmila398/php-project-page-analyzer.git

-cd php-project-9
+cd php-project-page-analyzer
 ```
-Install the app
+Install dependencies using Composer.
+Ensure that `make` is installed and available on your system.
+The `make install` command will use Composer to install dependencies and prepare the project:
 ```
 make install
 ```
-Create a new database and import the database.sql file into the newly created database
+Create a new PostgreSQL database and import the database.sql file into the newly created database.

 Run the web server
 ```
 make start
 ```
 Open your browser and navigate to http://localhost:8000 to view the pages